wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
-* v.1.1.6 - Logo fix and check for updates notify for modules
+* v.1.1.6 - Logo fix, add check for updates notify for modules
 * v.1.1.5 - Some bugfix for migrations and views
 * v.1.1.4 - Added Mailer and News modules to support